About us

 About our Trust

-Our services include all the major specialties of large acute hospitals, operating from King George Hospital (KGH) in Goodmayes and Queen’s Hospital in Romford, and we have two of the busiest emergency departments in London.
-We also provide outpatient services at Brentwood Community Hospital, Barking Hospital, Loxford Polyclinic, and Harold Wood Polyclinic.
+Our services include all the major specialties of large acute hospitals and we operate from two main sites - King George Hospital in Goodmayes and Queen’s Hospital in Romford.
+We have two of the busiest emergency departments in London – more than 300,000 people visited our A&Es in 2023.
+We also provide outpatient services at Brentwood Community Hospital, Barking Community Hospital, Loxford Polyclinic, and Harold Wood Polyclinic.

-We are particularly proud of our regional Neurosciences Centre; Radiotherapy Centre; Hyper Acute Stroke Unit; and dedicated breast care service at King George Hospital and are pleased to be part of the NEL Cancer Alliance.
+We are particularly proud of our regional Neurosciences Centre; Radiotherapy Centre; Hyper Acute Stroke Unit; and dedicated breast care service at King George Hospital.
+We’re also part of the North East London Cancer Alliance.

-Our communities will benefit from our closer collaboration with Barts Health.
-We have deepened our relationship as we have come together to form one integrated group of seven hospitals, with a Chair in common in Jacqui Smith, Shane DeGaris as Group Chief Executive and Accountable Officer of both trusts, And Matthew Trainer as Deputy Group Chief Executive.
+Our communities are benefitting from our closer collaboration with Barts Health.
+We have deepened our relationship as we have come together to form one integrated group of seven hospitals, with a Chair in common in Jacqui Smith, Shane DeGaris as Group Chief Executive and Accountable Officer of both trusts, and Matthew Trainer as Deputy Group Chief Executive.

-Importantly all our work will be underpinned by our digital transformation programme, which will see us align with every other London trust as we progress the implementation of our electronic patient record.
+All our work will be underpinned by our digital transformation programme which will see us align with every other London trust as we progress the implementation of our electronic patient record.

 Was this page useful?